TNG/ArchUnit/docs/_pages/imprint.md

 permalink: /imprint
 ---

+The following text has to be included in sites provided from Germany by German citicens, due to our sometimes strange, inconsistent and user-unfriendly data privacy laws.

+### Imprint

 Verantwortlich für den Inhalt nach § 55 Abs.
 2 RStV bzw.
 Angaben gemäß § 5 TMG:

 Peter Gafert<br>